buffbob/bird_classifier/README.md

 # bird_classifier
 <h2>Flask web app for human image classification</h2>
 <h5>image classification tasks require lots of labeled data.
+This app allows administrator to scrap
-This app scraps images from the web and then helps humans classify them.
-The app has been tailored for bird images but can be altered for other images.</h5>
+images from the web and then helps human users classify them.
+The app has been tailored for bird images but can be altered for other needs.</h5>

-<h4> to run locally using flask server </h4>
+<h4> to run locally using flask server and a sqlite3 database</h4>
-<h5>change code on line 18 of image_utils.py to be a flicker api (user:key value) pair</h5>
+<h5>change code on line 18 of image_utils.py to be your flicker api key/value pair</h5>
-<p>add a virtual environment and install dependencies and ...</p>
+<h5>add a virtual environment and install dependencies</h5>
 <ol>
   <li>python3 -m venv venv</li>
   <li>source venv/bin/activate</li>